hargoniX/bachelor/thesis/thesis.typ

     }
 }
 ```]
-If we try to call `add` on a pair value Rust will start looking for fitting instances
+If we try to call `add` on a pair, Rust will start looking for fitting instances
 for the types of the values contained in the pairs.
 In particular, it will recursively
 chain this instance to figure out how to add values of types like `(u8, (u8, u8))`.